-- FB and WB: Must play a FB or WB build. (wide mids are considered WB's in a 3ATB formation)
+- Only FB and WB can play a FB or WB build. (wide mids are considered WB's in a 3ATB formation, not LCB/RCB)

 Extreme time wasting before the 80th minute is forbidden. i.e. wasting a considerable amount of time holding the ball in defence and running around with it, holding the ball in the corner, and taking up all the allocated time for throw ins, free kicks and any other stoppages that run down the clock.

 It is not considered time wasting if you're simply holding on to possession in midfield and forward areas.